 Lighting is the single most important aspect of photography.
 You can have the perfect subject, the most amazing camera, and the best skills, but if your lighting is terrible, your shot will be as well.

-This photo was taken with the camera on aperture priority, which I leave it on by default.
+- Too Dark and Grainy: The photo below on the top left was taken with the camera on aperture priority, which I leave it on by default.
 It’s dark and grainy and you can hardly tell this is a photo of chickens.

-Changing the shutter speed helped a bit with the lighting, but not enough.
-A constantly moving chick + low lighting= Blurry images.
+- Low Blurry and Grainy: For the photo on the top right, I changed the shutter speed to help a bit with the lighting, but not enough.
+A constantly moving chick plus low lighting equals blurry images.

-Next I tried putting on the flash, which I practically never use, but was willing to try anything to get my shot.
+- Too Harsh with the Flash: Next I tried putting on the flash, which I practically never use, but was willing to try anything to get my shot.
 The resulting photo is washed out, the colors are all wrong, and it just plain looks like something out of a nightmare.
-By the way- this was taken with the built in flash.
-If I had attached a higher quality Flash the photo would have been much better.
+By the way, this was taken with the built in flash.
+If I had attached a higher quality flash, the photo would have been much better.

 Finally, something decent!